plues/plues/README.md

 * Set __dbpath/DBPATH__ to the path of the dist directory in the checkout of the data repository.
 * Set __modelpath/MODELPATH__ to the path of the dist directory in the checkout of the models repository.

-The server can be started either using your IDE, or by running `./gradlew run`.
+The application can be started either by running `./gradlew run` or using your IDE.

 ## License